Opening Reception: Friday, September 7, 6-8 pm

 Today, I am still painting, I breathe through them, continuing to produce a lot of work.
 There is something that pushes me through to keep going regardless of age.
 I call it a dialogue with myself.
 First, it was with words, and now, it is with colors.
 Colors are my best friends.
 I talk to them in their language before they become one with me during the time I am working.
 They remain with me in my dreams also.
 And I want to share my enthusiasm and the language of colors with others.
 Whenever I get waves of energy, I immediately transfer them to my painting.
 The choice of the colors becomes automatic.
 They surprise me in the end.
 I do not want to say much about my own work except that it gives me a reason to live and happiness."

-Champa Vaid is an abstract painter and poet who lived and worked in Texas.
+Champa Vaid was an abstract painter and poet who lived and worked in Texas.
 Born in 1930 in India, she started painting in 2006, at the age of 76.
-Her bold and confident acrylic based paintings are characterized by energetic strokes, experimental style, and a unique blend of color, texture and emotion.
+Her bold and confident acrylic based paintings were/are characterized by energetic strokes, experimental style, and a unique blend of color, texture and emotion.
 Vaid’s paintings were featured in three group shows held in New Delhi in 2007.
-She has had four solo exhibitions in India, two in Delhi—at India International Centre and Ekatra 2008; one at the Alliance Francais in Bhopal 2009, one at Indore sponsored by Sanskriti Prashad, also in 2009.
-The Art Market Provincetown exhibition was her first solo show in the United States in July 2012.
+She had four solo exhibitions in India, two in Delhi—at India International Centre and Ekatra 2008; one at the Alliance Francais in Bhopal 2009, one at Indore sponsored by Sanskriti Prashad, also in 2009.
+The AMP Gallery exhibition in Provincetown was her first solo show in the United States in July 2012.

-Champa Vaid is the author of five books, including four collections of poetry in Hindi and one collection in English titled, The Music of Bones (New Delhi: Vani Prakashan 2011).
-Educated in India (M.A. in Hindi from Panjab University) and the U.S. (M.Ed. from Boston University), she is a mother and grandmother, and married to the Hindi writer Krishna Baldev Vaid.
+Champa Vaid was the author of five books, including four collections of poetry in Hindi and one collection in English titled, The Music of Bones (New Delhi: Vani Prakashan 2011).
+Educated in India (M.A. in Hindi from Panjab University) and the U.S. (M.Ed. from Boston University), she was a mother and grandmother, and was married to the Hindi writer Krishna Baldev Vaid.